jnozzi/cocoadev.com/markdown/SharewareTips.md

 ----

 Just thought I'd recommend using Potion Store (in place of esellerate or rolling your own).
 It's a rails application that has pretty much everything you might need (and it's free).
-You can find it here: http://www.potionfactory.com/potionstore/ -- General/JohnDevor
+You can find it here: http://www.potionfactory.com/potionstore/ -- JohnDevor